-The first harvest of Victoria’s largest planting of sweet potato commenced today at our Abbotsford kitchen garden.
+The first harvest of Melbourne’s largest planting of sweet potato commenced today at our Abbotsford kitchen garden.

 The cultivation of a global staple, rarely seen in Melbourne gardens, is part of an innovative partnership between FareShare and the Burnley Campus of the University of Melbourne.
 The bulk of the sweet potatoes have been planted on the Baguley family farm in Clayton South where Les Baguley has generously provided a substantial area for FareShare to grow veggies.